 After checking this area for this species just after dawn, we will head to Milpe for the remainder of the day, in the foothills of the Andes.
 This Mindo Cloudforest Foundation (MCF) reserve provides access to the foothills where the centerpiece of the reserve is a lek of the endemic Club-winged Manakin, for which this is the very best site in Ecuador.
 Other regular Chocó endemics in the reserve include Blue-tailed (Chocó) Trogon, Rufous-throated and Ochre-breasted Tanagers, and Chocó Toucan.
 Indeed, the site is one of the best sites on the tour for toucans, with Chestnut-mandibled (Black-mandibled) Toucan, Collared (Pale-mandibled) Aracari, and Crimson-rumped Toucanet also occurring there too.
 The mixed flocks hold a myriad of subtle species like Lineated, Buff-fronted, and Scaly-breasted Foliage-gleaners, Red-faced Spinetail, Chocó (Golden-bellied) Warbler, Spotted and Wedge-billed Woodcreepers, Spotted Barbtail, Plain Xenops, Russet Antshrike, and Cinnamon Becard.
 Other possibilities in this area include Bronze-winged Parrot, Maroon-tailed Parakeet, Collared Trogon, Spotted Nightingale-Thrush, Esmeraldas Antbird, Slaty Antwren, Slaty Spinetail, Masked Water-Tyrant, Buff-rumped Warbler, Olive-crowned Yellowthroat, Green Honeycreeper, Swallow and Silver-throated Tanagers.

 Day 8: Mashpi Shungo to San Lorenzo.
 Today we’ll return to the endemic rich Mashpi region, though this time focusing on the lower elevations at on a small private reserve, Mashpi Shungo.
 The reserve is more widely known for producing good quality chocolate from the locally grown cacao, but we will be there to attempt to see traditionally one of the toughest Choco endemics of all, the stunning Rufous-crowned Antpitta.
 A feeding station on site has made this bird more gettable than ever in recent years, and we hope this continues to the time of our visit there.
-After a morning chasing this, and other regional endemics, we will head north to San Lorenzo, where we’ll spend our first of two nights at Tundaloma Lodge, where, time permitting, we may have time in the afternoon to search for Brown Wood-Rail, and Slaty-tailed Trogon, among others.
+After a morning chasing this, and other regional endemics, we will head north to San Lorenzo, where we’ll spend one night.
+We may have time in the afternoon to search for Brown Wood-Rail, and Slaty-tailed Trogon, among others.